rozek/blockly-ai-playground/README.md

 ![SolutionEncoder](./Screenshots/SolutionEncoder.png)

 > AI responses are often "noisy", i.e. they contain additional "decorative" words besides the actually requested information.
-This block therefore extracts the plain response and returns it as a list of facts (see example [AI Web Search with live Reporting](#ai-web-search))
+This block therefore extracts the plain response and returns it as a list of facts (see example [AI Web Search](#ai-web-search))

 ![ComputationOf](./Screenshots/ComputationOf.png)